fpv-iplab/MECCANO/README.md

   <img src="images/MECCANO_Multimodal.gif"/>
 </div>

-The MECCANO Dataset is the first dataset of egocentric videos to study human-object interactions in industrial-like settings.
+MECCANO is a multimodal dataset of egocentric videos to study humans behavior understanding in industrial-like settings.
+The multimodality is characterized by the presence of gaze signals, depth maps and RGB videos acquired simultaneously with a custom headset.
 You can download the MECCANO dataset and its annotations from the [project web page](https://iplab.dmi.unict.it/MECCANO/).

 ## Use the MECCANO Dataset with PySlowFast
 To use the MECCANO Dataset in PySlowfast please follow the instructions below: